- Sperm donation for lesbian couples and single women.

 Michigan Reproductive Medicine will work with intended parents and the gestational carrier agency that assists them in selecting a gestational carrier.
 Some intended parents have a family member or a close friend who wishes to volunteer to be gestational carrier.
 Legal counsel is still required following guidelines to ensure a safe and efficient process for all involved.
 This is a complex process that requires due diligence, patience and close attention to detail.

 Please read more about working with gestational carriers and egg donors.

-Family Building for Transgender Individuals
+Family Building for Transgender Patients

-We welcome working with transgender individuals to achieve pregnancy and fulfill the dream of having a child.
+We welcome working with transgender patients to achieve pregnancy and fulfill the dream of having a child.
 This may require altering hormone therapy, intrauterine insemination, In Vitro Fertilization with or without a gestational carrier.
 Your treatment will be customized to accommodate your specific circumstances.

 Please make an appointment with our fertility experts to learn about the best LGBT fertility options available and begin building your family.

 To show and support our dedication to LGBTQ family-building, Dr. Mersol-Barg makes a point of educating medical students and residents about the specific needs and support that LGBTQ patients should receive for their fertility care.
 Each year, Dr. Mersol-Barg puts together and participates in LGBTQ-related seminars at local medical schools and hospitals where several of our patients have generously shared their stories to help sensitize the medical community to the unique needs of the LGBTQ patient.